Athlete

 In Spain

-Among people born in Spain, Juan Pacheco ranks 1,312 out of 3,355Before him are Manuel Portela Valladares (1867), Francisco Rizi (1614), Diego Abad de Santillán (1897), Amadeo García (1887), Carlos Sastre (1975), and Jon Sobrino (1938).
+Among people born in Spain, Juan Pacheco ranks 1,315 out of NaNBefore him are Manuel Portela Valladares (1867), Francisco Rizi (1614), Diego Abad de Santillán (1897), Amadeo García (1887), Carlos Sastre (1975), and Jon Sobrino (1938).
 After him are Manuel Olivares (1909), Rosa Maria Sardà (1941), Leonardo Torres y Quevedo (1852), Berenguer de Palou II (1101), Eduardo Pondal (1835), and Íñigo López de Mendoza, 1st Marquis of Santillana (1398).

-Among ATHLETES In Spain
+Among Athletes In Spain

-Among athletes born in Spain, Juan Pacheco ranks 1After him are Francisco Villota (1873), Jorge Llopart (1952), Manuel Estiarte (1961), Juan Amat (1946), Renan (null), Natalya Goncharova (null), José Marín (1950), Daniel Plaza (1966), Alfonso Menéndez (1966), Tina Charles (null), and Ruth Beitia (1979).
+Among athletes born in Spain, Juan Pacheco ranks 1After him are Francisco Villota (1873), Jorge Llopart (1952), Manuel Estiarte (1961), Juan Amat (1946), Natalya Goncharova (null), José Marín (1950), Daniel Plaza (1966), Alfonso Menéndez (1966), Tina Charles (null), Ruth Beitia (1979), and Kílian Jornet Burgada (1987).